brianddatascience/ProgrammingAssignment2/README.md

-### This is my submission for weeks3 programming assigment
+### This is my submission for weeks3 programming assignment

 It consists of one ".R" file, houseing the two required functions, makeCacheMatrix, and cacheSolve.
 I tested them with a simple 2 x 2